This is a retro-post. I put this online 24 December 2005 using the date it was originally sent out.

 We have Johnny Depp as Jack Sparrow, a drunken, gay pirate.
 Well, we’re not sure he’s drunk, nor are we sure he’s gay.
 But he swishes around a great deal.
 And, I believe, he steals the show (and the gold).
 Foppish and fantastic all at the same time.

 You also have Geoffrey Rush as Barbosa.
 And although he is a fine actor, I didn’t think he was quite right for the part, being a bit too, um, reserved.
 Yeah, that’s it.

 With Orlando Bloom as Will Turner, he does a fine job, but in the back of your mind, you keep wondering where the damn hobbits are.
 Sure you do.
 Don’t lie.

-There’s the effects.
+There are the effects.
 This is not an effects movie, so when they are used, and you barely notice, that’s a good sign.
 The moonlight works wonders on a pirate.
-Happily the film, although violent, is nearly gore free.
+Happily, the film, although violent, is nearly gore free.
 Not too many frights, but plenty of fights.

 And the biggest surprise in the film is that it is funny.
 Yeah, it’s got a tongue firmly planted in cheek.
 And ultimately that is what keeps this movie from failing.
 So many people thought this film would fail, but it doesn’t.

 The sequel.
 What?
 Yeah.
 Well, before the release but after the buzz started, the title of the film changed.
 Originally called Pirates of the Caribbean, it became Pirates of the Caribbean: Curse of the Black Pearl.
 So, we’ll see more.
 And that is good, sez I.